 There was a separate decontamination area.
 The dental nurse gave a demonstration of the decontamination process which was in line with guidance issued by the Department of Health, namely 'Health Technical Memorandum 01-05 -Decontamination in primary care dental practices (HTM 01-05).
-This included manually cleaning instruments-scrubbing, rinsing then placing in a ultra-sonic bath, inspecting instruments under an illuminated magnifying glass to visually check for any remaining contamination (and re-washed if required); then placing in the autoclave; pouching and then date stamping, so expiry date was clear.
+This included placing all dirty instruments into the washer disinfector, inspecting instruments under an illuminated magnifying glass to visually check for any remaining contamination (and re-washed if required); then placing in the autoclave; pouching and then date stamping, so expiry date was clear.
 Staff wore the correct personal protective equipment, such as apron and gloves during the process.

-We saw records of all the checks and tests that were carried out on the autoclaves to ensure it was working effectively.
+We saw records of all the checks and tests that were carried out on the autoclaves and washer disinfector to ensure it was working effectively.
 The checks and tests were in line with guidance recommendations.